wp-plugins/geocoder-wordpress-plugin-google-maps-geolocator-workshop/readme.txt

 It has administration options ("Geolocator Options", in "Settings"), and can have the ability to see the map and the raw dump checkboxes limited.

 == Installation ==
-1. Upload the 'geolocator-wordpress-plugin` directory to the `/wp-content/plugins/` directory
+1. Upload the `geolocator-wordpress-plugin` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `<!--GEOLOCATOR-->` in the HTML view of a page.
 It will be replaced by the plugin.